13 Cleaning Products You Should Never Use on Your Wood Floors

 For maximum clean and shine, she recommends combining 2 cups of warm water with 1/4 cup rubbing alcohol, 1 tablespoon castile soap, and 1/2 cup vinegar.
 Combine in a spray bottle, spray the solution onto your floor, and wipe it up with a damp cloth or microfiber mop.
 When using castile soap, stick to the pure, unscented stuff.

 Like vinegar, lemon juice is a highly acidic ingredient that can disrupt the beauty and integrity of your wood floors—particularly when used in large amounts.
 Too much can dull your floors and also wear down the finish, making your floors more susceptible to damage over time.
 If you’re seeking a premade cleaner, both Dulude and Nogales-Hernandez recommend the Bona Floor Care Kit because it’s gentle, safe, and effective.
-If you’re eager to break out the lemon juice, here are some things you can clean with the citrusy stuff instead.

 You might be tempted to smooth out a weird spot in your hardwood floors, but Stapf says this is a recipe for disaster, regardless of the grit you’re working with.
 “Sandpaper can quickly damage the finish of hardwood floors,” she explains.
 This not only hinders their beauty but also makes them more susceptible to damage down the road.
 “If you need to clean stubborn spots off a hardwood floor, rub the stain with steel wool and floor wax until it disappears.”
 The steel wool still has some grit, but it’s much finer than any sandpaper you’ll find.
 An alternative is a Magic Eraser, or even a toothbrush.
-Here are another 15 cleaning products under $15 that work like magic.

 When it comes to stubborn stains on your wood floors, stay away from the bleach!
 “Bleach can discolor the floors permanently, so it is best to keep that away from wood floors altogether,” warns Dulude.
 You can use the same steel-wool trick outlined above by Stapf, or give an extra durable Mr. Clean Magic Eraser a try!
 You might also want to pick up these cleaning products professional house cleaners always buy.